 Yes.
 An education advisor at HEU will be able to offer suggestions, directions and some resource information as you prepare the application.
-Quite a bit of this information is posted to you when you request an application form and is available in the Planning section.
+Information may also be posted to you when you request an application form available in the Planning section.

 1. This documentation should show evidence of a high-quality education that:

 2. The documentation can be supplied in any written format but should clearly address each of the above requirements and explain how the requirements will be met.

 Registration is granted if the chief executive is satisfied the standard conditions of registration will be complied with.